janfri/regtest/README.md

 * `Regtest::Git.work_tree`

 which corresponds to the git parameters `-C`, `--git-dir` and `--work-tree`.
-Which could be helpful if you run `regtest` from inside some other git repository than your regtest files.
+These could be helpful if you run `regtest` from inside some other git repository than your regtest files.
 Have a look at the git documentation for more details.

-Be aware when using this options.
+Be aware when using these options.
 It is possible to get unwanted results.

 As said above: this should also be done in a local `.regtestrc` file.